Best Botswana Safari Ideas

-We can help you mull over these questions to come to the right safari for YOU.
+We can help you mull over these questions to come to the best safari for YOU.

-Is there a best time for a Botswana safari?
+What is a best time for a Botswana safari

 If you are contemplating a Botswana safari in peak season, please book as far in advance as possible.
 This will enable us to book the best lodges for you.

-If you book late then you’ll need to have a flexible attitude about choice of lodge and even area.
+If you book late then you’ll need to have a flexible attitude about choice of lodge.
 However, to blow our own trumpets, this is where using an independent safari specialist really comes into its own.
 We know the full range of camps on offer and have long-standing relationships with them.

 The vast majority of our clients opt for a tailor-made fly-in safari.
 This gives you greater flexibility.
-You can choose which areas you want to visit and for how long.
-We’ll discuss the differences between the many safari lodges with you, and together we will tailor a safari which is just right for you.
-Most people fly into Maun but you can also fly into Livingstone or Victoria Falls for a couple of nights to see the Falls and take the easy road transfer into Botswana to the Chobe area.
+You choose which areas you want to visit and for how long.
+We’ll discuss the differences between the many safari lodges with you, and together we will tailormake a safari which is just right for you.
+Most people fly into Maun but you can also fly into Victoria Falls for a couple of nights to see the Falls and take the easy road transfer into the Chobe area of Botswana.

-The alternative is to take a mobile camping safari.
-Mobile safaris are a particularly evocative way of enjoying the delta and the desert of Botswana as you see more of the country.
+The alternative is to take a mobile camping safari in Botswana.
+Mobile safaris are a particularly evocative way of enjoying the delta and the desert as you see more of the country.
 They vary extensively in style and luxury.
 But most are well priced compared to fly-in Botswana safaris.

 Price versus Peak Time

 Botswana safaris increase in price dramatically during High Season (up by 40% or more in some cases).
 So you could opt to travel during the shoulder months of April to June.
-Others simply can’t get away during that time.
+Others simply can’t get away during peak time.
 The animals certainly don’t disappear during November to June.
-You may not see the huge concentrations of animals that you’ll see in drier months but Botswana’s wildlife is still some of the best on the continent.
+You may not see the huge concentrations of animals that you’ll see in drier months.
+But Botswana’s wildlife is still some of the best on the continent.